 - The optimal number of “clicks to action” to help you organize course materials

 - What online students want to learn about you

 - The five different connections to keep in mind when designing for the online student

 - Strategies for increasing student involvement

-In addition to what you’ll learn in the session, the handouts Jill Schiefelbein provides for seminar attendees are a treasure trove of information, consisting of tips, tricks, lists, and links to communication technology as well as hours of student feedback.
+In addition to what you’ll learn in the session, the handouts provided by the program mentor for seminar attendees are a treasure trove of information, consisting of tips, tricks, lists, and links to communication technology as well as hours of student feedback.

 You’ll have direct access to rich sources of information to guide your ongoing development as an online instructor.

-What Do Students Want in Online Courses? will speak to you, no matter what discipline you teach or whether you work for a public or private institution.
+What Do Students Expect from Online Courses? will speak to you, no matter what discipline you teach or whether you work for a public or private institution.